-- Part I: Why iPad Keeps Dropping Wi-Fi?
+- Part I: Why Does My iPad Keeps Disconnecting from Wi-Fi?

 - Part II: How to Fix iPad Keeps Disconnecting from Wi-Fi Issue?

 The reasons why the iPad keeps dropping Wi-Fi may be obvious and not-so-obvious.
-Here are some reasons why the iPad keeps dropping Wi-Fi:
+Here are some common reasons why iOS 17/16 wifi keeps disconnecting:

-Plural?
+- 4. Hardware Failures: Plural?
 Yes, there can be multiple hardware failure points causing the issue with the iPad dropping Wi-Fi all the time.
-There could be the iPad itself, there could be the poor-quality power to the Wi-Fi router, there could be a failure in the router itself.
+There could be the iPad itself, there could be the poor-quality power of the Wi-Fi router, and there could be a failure in the router itself.